-The “Galton Valley” on the new main line is is not actually a valley, rather a huge cutting, now named after Samuel Galton, the landowner, a gunmaker, and member of the Lunar Society.
+The “Galton Valley” on the new main line is is not a natural valley, rather a huge cutting, now named after Samuel Galton, the landowner, a gunmaker, and member of the Lunar Society.

 There are a number of places to moor around in the valley, either where it passes under the Engine Arm aqueduct, on through to the east of Galton Bridge.